Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 ![cli](./images/cli.png "cli")

-- To reset the database, delete the `.<project root>/mcp/db/aip.db` file and re-run the database setup step.
+- To reset the database, delete the `<project root>/mcp/db/aip.db` file and re-run the database setup step.

 - Run following commands to setup the conda environment with python 3.13.3